Fibroids and Sex

 Uterine fibroids located near the cervix are often the underlying cause behind painful sex.
 Pressure placed on these fibroids during intercourse can cause anything from mild discomfort to severe pain.
 For some, friction can also be a factor.

-Sex with fibroids can cause other issues as well, including bleeding afterward, which can be messy and embarrassing.
-For women with fibroids that cause visible abdominal swelling, a negative body image and the loss of sexual desire are also common symptoms.
+Along with sometimes causing pain, sex with fibroids can cause other issues as well.
+One potential problem is bleeding afterward, which can be messy and frustrating.
+For women with fibroids that cause visible abdominal swelling, a negative body image, low self-esteem, and the loss of sexual desire are also common symptoms.

 Fibroids can cause heavy or painful periods that may last for days to weeks, interfering with sexual activity.
 After all, it’s really no surprise that you’re not feeling romantic when you’re constantly dealing with heavy menstrual bleeding, cramps, and other unpleasant symptoms.

 Some women with fibroids experience anemia from the loss of blood through menstruation; therefore, any strenuous activity can be exhausting.
 Along with leading to low energy levels, anemia can also cause dizziness and lightheadedness.

 Your desire for sex with fibroids may be affected by your underlying hormones as well.
 Fibroids can cause an imbalance between your estrogen and progesterone hormones, which can lower libido.
 A decreased sex drive can have an impact on your mental state and relationships.

 How To Treat Fibroids and Stop The Pain

 At USA Fibroid Centers, we offer a minimally-invasive fibroid treatment that can shrink your fibroids, alleviate undesirable symptoms like painful sex, and quickly get you back to daily life.